 Dolton is a medium-sized village located in the state of Illinois.
 With a population of 22,891 people and five constituent neighborhoods, Dolton is the 107th largest community in Illinois.

-Dolton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dolton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dolton is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dolton who work in office and administrative support (15.52%), sales jobs (13.57%), and management occupations (6.32%).

-The education level of Dolton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.67% of adults 25 and older in Dolton have a college degree.
+In terms of college education, Dolton is nearly on par with the US average for all cities of 21.84%: 17.67% of adults 25 and older in Dolton have a bachelor's degree or advanced degree.

 The per capita income in Dolton in 2010 was $20,178, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,712 for a family of four.
 However, Dolton contains both very wealthy and poor people as well.

 The people who call Dolton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dolton residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Dolton include Polish, Italian, English, and Irish.

 The most common language spoken in Dolton is English.
 Other important languages spoken here include Spanish and French Creole.